Skip to content

 The transition will occur anytime within the 24-hour period on the scheduled date.

 Any logins (ssh/sftp/globus/smb) will be killed, and any jobs in the batch system (pending or running) will be removed.
+Any PrivApps applications accessing the /blue/<group> will also be terminated.

 Will burst quotas be transferred to /blue storage?